-We launched in May 2019, supported by £30,000 of funding from the Department for Education to produce a series of resources (all housed on this website) on behalf of the UK early years sector, including a national MITEY conference, which we held in central London in September.
+We launched this website in May 2019, having secured £30,000 of funding from the Department for Education to produce a series of resources (all hosted here) on behalf of the UK early years sector.
+This included a national MITEY conference, which we held in central London in September 2019.

 MITEY is led by Dr Jeremy Davies, FRSA, Head of Communications at the Fatherhood Institute and Co-Investigator on the ESRC-funded GenderEYE (Gender Diversification in Early Years Education) study.
 Jeremy was Deputy Chair of the Department for Education’s Gender Diversity Task and Finish Group (GDTFG), which ran from 2017-18, and is a member of the Fawcett Society’s Commission on Gender Stereotypes in Early Childhood.

 Steering group members